 All of this is thanks to one simple thing: frequent flyer programs.

-Understanding Frequent Flyer Programs & Airline Alliances
+What Are Frequent Flyer Programs & Airline Alliances?

 The value of a frequent flyer program for expats in China can be summed up in two words: airline alliance.